 Seeing as most of this is the same as before, there’s not a ton to say that I didn’t on my Cryptkickers showcase.

 However, I am very happy with my new additions.
 I had a lot of fun trying to improve my sculpting skills on the Werewolves.
-I learned a lot so I’m happy.
+There was a lot I learned so I’m happy.

 I do wish the Werewolves were a bit smaller, especially the hunched over one, but they aren’t too bad.

-I do love the Flesh Golem sculpts I bought.
+The Flesh Golem sculpts are awesome.
 I’m not normally a fan of the Frankenstein look but these folks pulled it off in a way that’s not lame.

 Grum (green one) came out a bit derpy in the face.
 However, I liked the look and left it.
 He just looks like a big, dumb monster, which he is.